Skip to content

 throws RemoteException{

-// executes an SQL query on the database
+// executes a SQL query on the DB database

-// and places the results in an array of strings
+// and puts the results in an array of strings

 try{